Skip to main content

 Operator: is one of

-Values: googlebot/, bingbot/, yandexbot/, yandexmobilebot/, baiduspider/, baiduspider+, applebot/, yeti/, google-inspectiontool/, googleother, botify-bot-sw (for testing and production)
+Example Values*: googlebot/, bingbot/, yandexbot/, yandexmobilebot/, baiduspider/, baiduspider+, applebot/, yeti/, google-inspectiontool/, googleother, botify-bot-sw (for testing and production)

 Don’t forget the wildcards!
 Copy and paste items individually; otherwise, it will create a single match, as shown in the example below.